 4.2 Title Transfer.
 Unless otherwise specified in the Transaction Confirmation, title to Power delivered or received hereunder shall transfer from Seller to Buyer at the relevant Delivery/Receipt Point, and shall immediately thereafter transfer to TVA.

 4.3 Transmission.
 The Seller shall be responsible for any transmission arrangements, including transmission losses and loss charges, and any ancillary services necessary to deliver and transmit the Power sold hereunder to the Delivery/Receipt Points.
-The Buyer shall be responsible for any transmission arrangements, including transmission losses and loss charges, and any ancillary services necessary to receive and transmit the Power bought hereunder at and from the Delivery/Receipt Points.

 4.4 Reliability Guidelines.
 Each Party agrees to adhere to Good Electric Operating Practice and to specifically adhere to the applicable operating policies, criteria and/or guidelines of the North American Electric Reliability Council ("NERC") and all other regional or subregional requirements.

 ARTICLE 5